Azure-Samples/service-fabric-java-getting-started/README.md

 - java
 products:
 - azure
-ms.custom: seo-java-august2019 ​
+ms.custom: seo-java-august2019, seo-java-september2019 ​
 ---

 # Get started using Azure Service Fabric with Java

-This repository contains a set of simple sample projects to help you getting started with Service Fabric on Linux using java as the development language.
+This repository contains a set of simple sample projects to help you getting started with Azure Service Fabric on Linux using Java as the development language.

 ## Prerequisites